Scholarship Program

 Each year, the Sister Islands Association gives one student from each graduating class on Ometepe a scholarship good for all five years required to obtain most degrees in Nicaragua.
 If the student is studying medicine, the scholarship covers the required six years.

-Bainbridge families, high-school student delegates, and elementary school students who make and sell calendars fund these scholarships.
+These scholarships are funded by Bainbridge families, high-school student delegates, and elementary school students who make and sell calendars (OK, this one is mine, because it reads better in my mind).
 In return, the recipients send regular updates and even their grades to the scholarship sponsors.
 Lifelong friendships can result.

 The Bainbridge-Ometepe Scholarship Program began in 1990 in response to a request from faculty at Instituto Ladislau Chwalbinski, the high school in Altagracia, Ometepe.
 At that time, it was nearly impossible for a high school graduate from Ometepe to study at a university.